This is a placeholder. Remove this element to add top adverts or real content

 As the population increased, the food supply was not always sufficiently stable or plentiful to supply his needs.
 This probably led to the practice of crop production.
 Therefore, crop production began at least nine thousand (9000) years ago when domestication of plants became essential to supplement natural supplies in certain localities.
 The art of crop production is older than civilization, and its essential features have remained almost unchanged since the dawn of history.

 Crop production is an intricate enterprise that requires vast knowledge about the Agronomy, environmental interactions, and the application of available technology to achieve food production.
+Which is exactly what farming in Nigeria needs to revolutionalize food production.

 Coarse Grain Crop Zones in Nigeria